mrdbourke/pytorch-deep-learning/SETUP.md

 Though not so simple you won't be able to use what you're using here elsewhere.

-There's two setup options.
+There are two setup options.
 One is easier than the other but the other offers more options in the long-run.

 1. Use Google Colab (easiest)
 2. Setup on your own local/remote machine (a few steps but you've got a bit more flexibility here)

+**Note** Neither of these are replacements for [PyTorch's official setup docs](https://pytorch.org/get-started/locally/), if you're wanting to start coding PyTorch for the long term, you should get familiar with those.

 ## 1. Setup with Google Colab (easiest)